genomicsclass/book/pages/bioc1_annoOverview.md

 ## seq: AAGCTTCTCACCCTGTTCCTGCATAGATAATTGC...GGTGTGGGTGTGGTGTGTGGGTGTGGGTGTGGT
 ```

+<a name="txUCSCnENSEMBLE"></a>

-# The transcripts and genes for a reference sequence
+## The transcripts and genes for a reference sequence

+### UCSC annotation

 The `TxDb` family of packages and data objects manages
 information on transcripts and gene models.
+We consider
+those derived from annotation tables prepared for the
+UCSC genome browser.

 ```r